 A tessellation is just an arrangement of shapes that cover an entire surface in a repeating pattern without any gaps.
 The most common example of a tessellation is just repeating squares.
+In fact, you can use Artificial Intelligence to generate a repeating tile that works great as a wall stencil.
 You’ve also seen hexagons used to tile a surface, too, I’ll bet.

 But you don’t have to stop with simple polygons like squares and hexagons.
 M.C.
 Escher famously created a lizard shape which tessellates really well.